Fortunechinenyem/Wish-App/README.md

-This is an App used to send wishes to loved ones on their special occassion, built with next js
+This is an App used to send wishes to loved ones on their special occasion, built with next js

 ### Features Breakdown